A Tour of Our Cathedral

 THE MEMORIAL CHAPEL OF THE PIETA’

-This life sized replica of Michelangelo’s famous Pietà in our Memorial Chapel evokes compassion in its depiction of the Virgin Mary grieving over the death of her Son.
+This life sized replica of Michelangelo’s universally renowned Pietà in our Memorial Chapel evokes compassion in its depiction of the Virgin Mary grieving over the death of her Son.
 In this sacred space we are invited to remember and to pray for all the deceased members of our Parish family who have gone before us and whose names are found written here in our four ‘Books of Life’.
 In this life, they worshiped and praised God with us in Faith.
 In eternal life, they continue to be an important part of our Parish Community as they pray for us.

 THE CHAPELS OF MERCY AND FORGIVENESS